fndomitrovic/update_arcgis_layers/README.md

 osm_to_features(path, query, file_name)
 ```

-This project used the function to retrieve bike lanes and regional bike routes, but by changing the query this function can retrieve any data from Open Street Map.
+The PANYNJ Regional Bike Map used this function to retrieve bike lanes and regional bike routes, but by changing the query this function can retrieve any data from Open Street Map.

 #### Input:
 - path = folder path to save Open Street Map JSON data to (string)